volvo-cars/lingon/docs/nope/hack/natsserver/readme.md

 Why?
 Because we need this for testing the operator.

+For convenience, it outputs a `out/.env` file which can be sourced to get your environment setup for running the operator.

 ## WARNING

 Run this from this directory because there is no path handling right now.

 ```bash
 cd hack/natsserver
 go run main.go
 ```